East Anglian T&F League

 There is now a separate declaration sheet for your non-scorers in order to make life easier for match scorers and that also bree-mailed to the host club so that they can enter them into the database.

-Please ensure that you use the correct new version of then scoring software for 2020, and that you use the appropriate version for manual or electronic timing.
+Please ensure that you use the correct new version of the scoring software, and that you use the appropriate version for manual or electronic timing.
 There are now different scoreheets for matches 1 & 3 and 2&4 because of the Senior/U17 3000m races on alternate fixtures.

 The Utilities spread-sheet for host clubs 2020 (Excel) enables host clubs to print field cards, lane draw sheets, match specific timetables, etc for your specific match after simply entering the team names and letters in this spreadsheet)